 In some instances, a lender will forgive you for a deficiency on your mortgage balance.
 However, you may be asked to pay tax on the amount, as it is considered a gift.
 That is because you do not have to pay the money back.
 If you do face a tax liability of this type, you can avoid having to pay it through a bankruptcy filing or insolvency exclusion.

-To use the insolvency exclusion, you need to demonstrate to the IRS that the liabilities owed surpassed the value of your assets when the debt was cancelled.
-Any cancelled debt is not included in a person’s income if he or she is insolvent.
+To use the insolvency exclusion, you need to demonstrate to the IRS that the liabilities owed surpassed the value of your assets when the debt was canceled.
+Any canceled debt is not included in a person’s income if he or she is insolvent.

-Filing for bankruptcy can assist you in avoiding a tax liability because is discharged and therefore in not considered taxable income.
+Filing for bankruptcy can assist you in avoiding a tax liability because it is discharged and, therefore, is not considered taxable income.
 To avoid the payment, you need to file for bankruptcy before the cancellation of the debt.
 This type of filing should only be undertaken if you feel that it makes sense.

 2) The non-judicial foreclosure process is used when a power of sale clause is included in a deed of trust.
 This clause states that the borrower pre-authorizes a property sale to pay off home financing if a default occurs.
 The power to sell the real estate may be executed by the bank or lender or a representative that is called a trustee.